tuned-any/invoicekit/src/PROJECT.md

-## PROJECT.md — InvoiceKit
+# PROJECT.md — InvoiceKit

 ## What I Built

 InvoiceKit is a lightweight invoicing and subscription mock micro-SaaS application built for freelancers.
 It lets users manage clients, create and send invoices with dynamic line items, track expenses, simulate recurring billing, export invoices as PDF or CSV, and view an audit trail of all actions.
 The app uses Supabase as its Backend-as-a-Service for authentication, database persistence, file storage, and serverless functions.

-The application is a single-page React app (React + Vite + TypeScript) packaged in one file (`App.tsx`) that demonstrates component design, state management, authentication, routing, server communication, and BaaS integration.
+The application is a single-page React app (React + Vite) packaged in one file (`App.jsx`) that demonstrates component design, state management, authentication, routing, server communication, and BaaS integration.

+---

 ## Features